 Transcription Guidelines

-1. Remain as faithful to the original document as possible, including spelling, punctuation, capitalization, and formatting (e.g. underlining).• This includes capitalizing words in the middle of a sentence.
+1. Remain as faithful to the original document as possible, including spelling, punctuation, capitalization, and formatting (e.g. underlining).

 • Add accents only if they are there in the original.